ffelten/ffelten.github.io/_pages/about.md

   - /about.html
 ---

-I am currently exploring and building [FeedbAct](https://www.feedbact.app/), learning along the way how to create useful products that users love.
+> I'm currently taking a few months to explore entrepreneurship.
+Maybe I'll come up with something useful; I'll certainly learn along the way.
+I'll try to document what I learn each month during this journey.

-I am also a PostDoc at ETH Zürich, working on automated design with [Mark Fuge](https://ideal.umd.edu/team/mark-fuge).
-My current research interests are Multi-Objective Optimization, Reinforcement Learning, and Benchmarking.
-Because I believe in open source AI, I'm also contributing to the [Farama Foundation](https://farama.org/), a non-profit organization aiming at facilitating the development of open-source tools for Reinforcement Learning.
+Before that, I was a PostDoc at ETH Zürich, working on automated design with [Mark Fuge](https://ideal.umd.edu/team/mark-fuge).
+My research areas: Multi-Objective Optimization, Reinforcement Learning, and Benchmarking.

+...
 Before that, I was a PhD Student in the [PCOG](https://pcog.uni.lu/) group at the University of Luxembourg, under the supervision of [Grégoire Danoy](https://danoy.gforge.uni.lu/), where I did a [thesis on Multi-Objective RL](https://ffelten.github.io/files/Thesis_website.pdf).
+And won several awards from [FNR](https://www.fnr.lu/fnr-awards-2025-discover-the-winners/), and from the [University of Luxembourg](https://www.uni.lu/research-en/news/excellent-doctoral-thesis-awards-2024-in-science/).

 ... and even before that I was a tech lead at [N-SIDE](https://www.n-side.com/), a company specialized in optimization software.